kirimemail/docker-sixpack/Readme.md

 The Docker container contains sixpack and sixpack-web server environment.

+The Sixpack Dashboard is running at port 8080.
+The Sixpack Server is running at port 8000.

 ## Simple Usage

 If you just run sixpack with docker, you can use trusted builds registered [Docker index][di],